raspberrypilearning/octapi-calculating-pi/en/step_3.md

 --- /collapse ---

 The first formal method for calculating π was devised by Archimedes of Syracuse (287-212 BCE) around 250BCE and worked by fitting a circle between two polygons to try and estimate the length of the circumference of the circle using the perimeters of the polygons.
-The circumference of the circle must be greater than the perimeter of the inner polygon, but also less than that of the outer polygon.
+The circumference (c) of the circle must be greater than the perimeter of the inner polygon, but also less than that of the outer polygon.

+We know that c = πd, so if we know the diameter (d) of the circle and can approximate c using the polygons, we can estimate the value of π by rearranging the formula to π = c/d.

 ![π can be estimated by computing the perimeters of circumscribed and inscribed polygons](images/archimedes-pi.png)